naziba95/squad-payment-nodejs/README.md

     * Transaction value.
 Eg: `'5000'`
     * Transaction description.
 Eg: `'Airtime purchase'`
     * Card number.
 Eg: `'5555 5555 5555 4444'`
     * Name of cardholder.
-Eg: `'Airtime purchase'`
+Eg: `'Victor Anuebunwa'`
     * Card expiration date.
 Eg: `'06/23'`
     * Card verification code (CVV).
 Eg: `'373'`
     * Currency.
 Eg: `'NGN'`
 2. The service must process transactions for Virtual Accounts, receiving the following information:
    * Transaction value
    * Transaction description.
-Eg: `'Airtime purchase'`
+Eg: `'Data purchase'`
    * Customer Account Name.
-Eg: `'Airtime purchase'`
+Eg: `'John Babawale'`
    * Customer Account Number.
 Eg: `'5555555555'`
    * Customer Bank code.
 Eg: `'058'`
    * Currency.
 Eg: `'USD'`
 3. The transactions should maintain a unique reference.
+4. The service must create the customer's transactions, with the following rules:
+   * If the transaction is made with a virtual account:
+      * Set status = `success` (indicating that the transaction was received and settled)
+      * Set fee to be 5%
+   * If the transaction is made with a card:
+      * Set status = `pending` (indicating that the transaction was received but not settled)
+      * Set fee to be 3%
-4. The service must process settlement requests from card processors.
+5. The service must process settlement requests from card processors.
 This should update the status of transaction matching the transaction reference to `success`.
 Assume you will get the following information from the card processor:
    * Transaction amount.
 Eg: `'5000'`
    * Transaction reference.
 Eg: `'Bweh-4b39-2nj4-432'` (Matching a existing card transaction)
    * Card number.
 Eg: `'5555 5555 5555 4444'`
    * Currency.
 Eg: `'NGN'`
-5. The service must create the customer's transactions, with the following rules:
-    * If the transaction is made with a virtual account:
-        * Set status = `success` (indicating that the transaction was received and settled)
-        * Set fee to be 5%
-        * Update wallet balance for the currency, minus fee
-    * If the transaction is made with a card:
-        * Set status = `pending` (indicating that the transaction was received but not settled)
-        * Set fee to be 3%
-6. The service must return a list of transactions already created
+6. The service must return a list of transactions already created.
 7. As the card number is sensitive information, the service can only store and return the last 4 digits of the card.
 8. The service must be able to create payouts.
-This should be a lump-some of all settled transactions.
+The amount should be a lump-sum of all settled transaction value.
 9. When creating payouts, the processing fee must also be deducted.
 Ex: if the rate is 5% and the merchant received a transaction worth N100.00, he will only receive N95.00.
 Consider the following fees:
     * 3% for transactions made with a card